CCI-Tools/cate/doc/source/quick_start.rst

 Product-Moment Correlation
 --------------------------

-To carry out a product-moment correlation on the mean time-series, the ``pearson_correlation_simple`` operation can be used.
+To carry out a product-moment correlation on the mean time-series, the ``pearson_correlation_scalar`` operation can be used.

 .. code-block:: console

     $ cate op list --tag correlation
     One operation found
-       1: pearson_correlation_simple
+       1: pearson_correlation_scalar
-       2: pearson_correlation_map
+       2: pearson_correlation

 .. code-block:: console